patocox/docker-machine-do/README.md

 ### Post-run setup
   1. After script runs, switch to the swarm's daemon: `$ eval "$(docker-machine env --swarm swarm-master)"`
-  2. Deploy a docker-compose.yml to it!
+  2. Deploy redis to it: `$ docker run -d redis`
+  3. Run `$ docker ps` to see which node it landed on...